 - Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
-So, get a run for your money and load it to capacity. - Theck every faucet in your home for leaks.
+So, get a run for your money and load it to capacity. - Check every faucet in your home for leaks.
 Just a slow drip can waste 15 to 20 gallons a day.
-Fix it up and you can save almost 6000 gallons per year. - Check your toilets for leaks by putting a few drops of food coloring in the tank, watch for a few minutes to see if the color shows up in the bowl.
+Fix it up and you can save

+- almost 6000 gallons per year. - Check your toilets for leaks by putting a few drops of food coloring in the tank, watch for a few minutes to see if the color shows up in the bowl.
 It is not uncommon to lose up to 100 gallons a day from one of these otherwise invisible toilet leaks.
 Fix it and you save more than 30,000 gallons a year. - Use your water meter to detect hidden leaks.
 Simply turn off all taps and water using appliances, then check the meter after 15 minutes, if it moved, you have a leak.

+System Improvements:

-System Improvements: In 2017 we completed another comprehensive leak detection program for our entire system.
-Additionally, the Village continued to replace water meters with new units, and replace the Village's portion of water service lines in various locations in the system.
+In 2018 we completed another comprehensive leak detection program for our entire system.
+Additionally, the Village continued to replace water meters with new units and replace the Village's portion of water service lines in various locations in the system.
+Water main extension and loop connection were constructed in the Lynhurst Ave./Bentley Ave. area, and a main extension was also constructed off Wexford Lane.

+In Closing:

-In Closing: Thank you for allowing us to continue to provide your family with quality drinking water this year.
+Thank you for allowing us to continue to provide your family with quality drinking water this year.
 We ask that all our customers help us protect our water sources, which are the heart of our community and our way of life.
 Please call our office if you have questions (739-5691).
-Copies of our test reports may be viewed at the Horseheads Library or the Horseheads Village Hall.
+Copies of our test reports may be viewed at the Horseheads Village Hall.